Irenexzwen/3D-genome-gitbook/chap2/c-techs-chromosome-conformation-capture-coupled.md

 #### 1) Specificity - What does _one, all, many_ mean
 ‘1’, ‘Many’ and ‘All’ indicate how many loci are interrogated in a given experiment.
 For example, ‘1 versus All’ indicates that the experiment probes the interaction profile between 1 locus and all other potential loci in the genome.
 ‘All versus All’ means that one can detect the interaction profiles of all loci, genome-wide, and their interactions with all other genomic loci [1].

+These kind of specificity is determined by the primer when people use **specific primers** before PCR.

+#### 2) Through-put and resolution
+Hi-C techniques has the highest through-put (billion reads per sample) but suffering of a relative low resolution of 0.1-1Mb.
+However, the other methods usually have a higher resolution  around 1kb.
+For more details one can refer to table2 in [2].

 ### 2.2.1 One-to-one:
 - 3C